cypnk/Anime-List/README.md

 Kamichu!
 (The Goddess is a Middle School Student) *2005*
 KamiErabi GOD.app *2023*
 Kamikaze Kaitou Jeanne (Phantom Thief Jeanne) *1999*
+Kaminaki Sekai no Kamisama Katsudou (KamiKatsu | What God Does in a World Without Gods) *2023*
 Kamisama Hajimemashita (Kamisama Kiss) *2012, 2015*
 Kamisama ni Natta Hi (The Day I Became a God) *2020*
 Kamisama no Memochou (Heaven's Memo Pad) *2011*